gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 can be stored on different backends: LVM (the default one), Ceph, GlusterFS, NFS or various appliances from IBM, NetApp etc.

-Cinder is actually split in different services:
+Cinder is actually composed of different services:

 **cinder-api** The cinder-api service is a WSGI app that authenticates
     and routes requests throughout the Block Storage system.
-It supports the OpenStack API's only, although there is a translation that can be done via Nova's EC2 interface which calls in to the cinderclient.
+It can be used directly (via API or via ``cinder`` command line tool) but it is also accessed by the ``nova`` service and the horizon web interface.

 **cinder-scheduler** The cinder-scheduler is responsible for
     scheduling/routing requests to the appropriate volume service.
 As